-Tribal ceremonial and subsistence fisheries harvested 6,970 pounds in 2014 and 10,440 pounds in 2015 from the Cowlitz River (Table 20).
+Tribal ceremonial and subsistence fisheries harvested 6,970 pounds in 2014, 10,440 pounds in 2015, and 8,560 in 2016 from the Cowlitz River (Table 20).
 This was similar in magnitude to the 7,470 pounds harvested in 2013.

-2016 Commercial, Recreational, and Tribal Fisheries
+2017 Commercial, Recreational, and Tribal Fisheries

-In 2016, after working closely with NMFS, the Columbia River Compact again adopted limited commercial and recreational smelt seasons at levels below those allowed under Level 1 of the Eulachon Management Plan.
-Commercial mainstem fishing periods consisted of two 7-hour periods per week in Zones 1-3 from February 1-25 (Table 21).
-Commercial landings totaled 4,820 pounds (Table 20), with the majority of the landings occurring during the second and third weeks of February.
-The 2016 catch per unit effort (CPUE) was about a third of the 2014 and 2015 averages (Table 18).
-No commercial tributary seasons were set in 2016 (Table 22).
+In 2017, after working closely with NMFS, the Columbia River Compact again adopted limited commercial and recreational smelt seasons at levels below those allowed under Level 1 of the Eulachon Management Plan.
+Commercial mainstem fishing periods consisted of two 7-hour periods per week in Zones 1-3 from February 2-27 (Table 21).
+Commercial landings totaled 5,019 pounds (Table 20), with the majority of the landings occurring during the third and fourth weeks of February.
+The 2017 CPUE was about a third of the 2014 and 2015 averages, but quite comparable to 2016 (Table 18).
+No commercial tributary seasons were set in 2017 (Table 22).

-A one day recreational fishery occurred in the Cowlitz River in 2016; no mainstem seasons were set (Table 23).
-The Cowlitz River was open for 6 hours on Saturday February 6, with the daily limit of 10-pounds per person.
-Catch estimates from the Cowlitz River recreational fishery are 141,050 pounds (Table 20).
-The Oregon Department of Fish and Wildlife monitored the Sandy River for the presence of smelt during February-March, but no adult presence was confirmed and Sandy River remained closed in 2016.
+A one-day recreational fishery occurred in the Cowlitz River in 2017; no mainstem seasons were set (Table 23).
+The Cowlitz River was open for 5 hours on Saturday February 25, with the daily limit of 10-pounds per person.
+Catch estimates from the Cowlitz River recreational fishery are 541 pounds (Table 20).
+The ODFW monitored the Sandy River for the presence of smelt during February-March, but no adult presence was confirmed and Sandy River remained closed in 2017.

 Tribal ceremonial and subsistence fisheries occurred in the Cowlitz River.
-The estimated tribal harvest of 8,560 pounds during 2016 was less than the previous year (Table 20), but consistent with the decreased run size.
+The estimated tribal harvest of 1,900 pounds during 2017 was less than the previous year (Table 20), but consistent with the decreased run size.

-2017 Smelt Fisheries Expectations
+2018 Smelt Fisheries Expectations